chrisjsewell/ansible-role-aiida-cws/README.md

 ## TODO

+- Add "User Guide" inside the build (in desktop folder)
 - move to building docker with [tini](https://github.com/krallin/tini) as PID 1
   - What system service manager to use in place of systemd? (<https://github.com/krallin/tini/issues/175>)
 - jupyter lab launcher